A Review of the Star Wars Prequels – So Much Potential and So Little to Show

 So the actual telling of the story of Obi-Wan, Darth Vader, the fall of the Republic and the rise of the Dark Side of the Force may not have been what we hoped for, but the Prequels are what they are.
 Maybe in another 20 years someone will decide to “reboot” these movies and make them again, but I actually hope not.
 Nothing is ever going to top the first success of that 1977 film that first introduced us to a galaxy far, far away, and we shouldn’t try.
 The Prequels are just part of all the related media that make up Star Wars.
 Let’s accept them for what they are and move forward to new adventures.

 Bennett R. Coles is an award-winning, best-selling author and ghostwriter of science fiction and space fantasy series.
-His newest novel is coming in Spring 2024.
+His newest novel, Light in the Abyss, is now available here.